 How many photos can 256GB hold?

 This isn’t simple to answer.
-The number of photos that you will be able to store on a 256GB storage drive will depend upon the quality of the photos you are storing.
+The number of digital photos that you will be able to store on a 256GB storage drive will depend upon the quality of the photos you are storing.
 High-quality 4/8k images will take up a lot more room than standard 720p resolution photos.

 A rough guide is that 1 TB gives you the option of storing roughly: 250,000 photos taken with a 12MP camera; 250 films or 500 hours of HD video; or 6.5 million document pages.
 So 256GB should allow you to store around 62,500 photos at standard quality.

 Again there is no clear answer to this.
 Certain apps might be 1GB big or 100GB big.
 If you know what apps you plan to use, you should be able to work it out before purchasing any laptop.

 Which is better: a 256GB SSD or 1TB HDD?

 This will depend on your usage.
 If you are only going to be using your laptop for word processing and browsing the internet, you will get more out of a 1TB HDD.
 If you are going to be gaming or doing serious photo editing, the SSD will make life a lot easier and your tasks run a lot smoother.

 Related: Do I Need 500GB Or 1TB Of Storage?

 Ensuring you know what kind of storage and what type of storage is going to suit your needs in the best way is massively important when you are considering purchasing a new laptop.
 Hopefully, after reading this article, you are better equipped for this, and making that decision is just that little bit easier.